 What is Taxotere?

-Taxotere is a form of chemotherapy used in the treatment of various forms of cancer, including breast, lung, prostate, stomach, and head and neck cancer.
-Taxotere is a part of a family of drugs commonly referred to as taxanes, chemical compounds produced by the plants of the genus Taxus (yew trees).
-Taxotere, like other types of cancer treatments, fights cancer by preventing cancer cells from growing.
-The treatment was approved by the U.S. Food and Drug Administration (FDA) in 1996 and is developed, manufactured and distributed by Sanofi-Aventis and its related companies.
+Taxotere (docetaxel) is a chemotherapy agent used in the treatment of various forms of cancer, including breast, lung, prostate, stomach, and head and neck.
+This medication is part of a family of drugs commonly referred to as taxanes – chemical compounds produced by the plants of the genus Taxus (yew trees).
+Docetaxel, like similar antiblastic drugs, fights malignant cells by preventing their growth.
+This treatment was approved by the U.S. Food and Drug Administration (FDA) in 1996 and is developed, manufactured and distributed by Sanofi-Aventis and its related companies.

 Taxotere Side Effects include: